An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Preliminaries: Notation and definitions

-Since the quantity in \eqref{eq:new3} is at most the quantity on the lefthand side of \eqref{eq:new2}, it must be strictly less than 2, which is a contradiction.
-Therefore, we can conclude that the edge $x_e$ occurs in at most one tight cut, a case that we addressed above. \end{proof}
+Since the quantity in \eqref{eq:new3} is at most the quantity on the left-hand side of \eqref{eq:new2}, it must be strictly less than 2, which is a contradiction.
+We can conclude that the edge $e$ occurs in at most one tight cut.

-Applying Lemma \ref{lem:xisone}, we define $x \in {\mathbb R}^{|E|}$ to be an optimal solution for $LP(G)$ with the following properties: (i) the support of $x$ contains at most $2n-1$ edges, (ii) the support of $x$ is 2-vertex connected, and (iii) $x \leq 1$.
-We will refer to the set of values $\{x_e\}$ for $e \in E$ as $x$-values.